Horgix/click-count-infra/doc/src/improvements.md

 So, at the end, it's impossible to have 2 instances of the click-count application running side by side on the same t2.micro instance.

-So we have 2 solutions to allow Marathon to update the application :
+So we have 2 solutions to allow Marathon to update the application:

-1. Set the "minimumHealthCapacity" to 0, allowing Marathon to completely shutdown the "old" application before starting the new one
+1. Set the `minimumHealthCapacity` to 0, allowing Marathon to completely shutdown the "old" application before starting the new one
-2. Set the "mem" resource limitation to 0, asking Mesos to not limit the memory used by the running container, which will allow it to make offers to Marathon so it could do a proper rolling upgrade
+2. Set the `mem` resource limitation to 0, asking Mesos to not limit the memory used by the running container, which will allow it to make offers to Marathon so it could do a proper rolling upgrade

 The first solution has been chosen, since the second one would introduce the risk of anyway having one or both instances of the application killed by the oom killer.
-The best case, of course, would be to run on something better than t2.micro instance, or having more of them.
+The best case, of course, would be to run on something better than t2.micro instances, or having more of them.

-# GitLab Runners unregistering
+# GitLab Runners autoscaling and deregistering

+TODO

 # Contribute a Marathon Ansible module

+The lack of an Ansible module dedicated to running Marathon applications forces to use the `uri` module.
+It would be better and cleaner to have a dedicated module for Ansible, which could probably be created easily.

 # Tailor needed AWS key policies

+Currently, the required policies listed for the AWS user are the following :

+- AdministratorAccess
+- AmazonEC2FullAccess
+- AmazonRoute53FullAccess

+It could probably be restricted a bit more.

 # Improve security groups

+- 80
+- 2888
+- 8080
+- 31000 - 32000
+- 5050
+- 22
+- 3888
+- 2181
+- 443
+- ICMP

-# Auto accept host ecdsa keys ?
+# Auto accept host ecdsa keys / host key checking

-## Work without Route 53
+# Work without Route 53

+To allow people to test this infrastructure more easily, it would be nice if it didn't depend on some of the records like `gitlab.<domain>`.

-## Run Traefik on each node
+# Run Traefik on each node

+# Tests...